 The current state-of-the-art enables high-volume, low-cost production of corrective lenses.
 These often Siloxane-containing hydrogels, have addressed need for Oxygen transmission, critical as the cornea is avascular.
 While effective, there are common complaints from contact lens wearers, including lens deposits and resulting eye inflammation.

-Importantly, these researchers demonstrate the ability to manufacture block copolymers consisting of silicone blocks and polyethylene oxide blocks as well as those block polymers modified with hyaluronic acid.
+Manufacture block copolymers consisting of silicone blocks and polyethylene oxide blocks as well as those block polymers modified with hyaluronic acid

-- Improved manufacturing process resulting in more durable HA content when compared to surface modification and cross-linking techniques
+Improve the manufacturing process, resulting in more durable HA content when compared to surface modification and cross-linking techniques

 Sue James, Susan P. James, Susan James